hbrouwer/coals/README.markdown

 where *n* denotes the size of the *n*-gram, and *f* its frequency.

-Once you have constructed the vectors, you can use them to construct lists of top $k$ similar words.
-The following command will give compute for each word, the top 25 most similar words, on the basis of the 100 bits binary vectors that were just constructed:
+Once you have constructed COALS vectors, you can use them to construct lists of top $k$ similar words.
+The following command will compute for each word, the top 25 most similar words, on the basis of the 100-bits binary COALS vectors that were constructed using the previous command:

     coals --vectors coals-svdb-100.model --output top-similar.txt --topk 25